-Amber comes on the podcast today to talk about the different body types and how they respond differently to training and food.
-Not only does she teach you how to identify where you fit on the body type continuum, but she also teaches you how to adjust your training and nutrition to match your body type.
+On the podcast today, I will talk about the different body types and how they respond differently to training and food.
+Not only to teach you how to identify where you fit on the body type continuum but also to teach you how to adjust your training and nutrition to match your body type.

 You're listening to Biceps after Babies Radio episode number 45

 Hello and welcome to Biceps after Babies Radio.
 A podcast for ladies who know that fitness is about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and empowered in your life.
 I'm your host, Amber Brueseke, a registered nurse, personal trainer, online fitness coach, wife, and mom of four.
 My guests and I will excite and motivate you to take action in your own personal fitness as we talk about nutrition, exercise mindset, personal development, and executing life with conscious intention.
 If your goal is to look, feel, and be strong and experience transformation from the inside out, you, my friend are in the right place.
 Thank you for tuning in, now let’s jump into today’s episode.